davidtsadler/ebay-sdk-php/docs/guide/migration.rst

 HttpClient paramter and method has been removed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Version 1 introduced the new :ref:`handler <handler>` configuration option which replaced both the ``httpClient`` parameter and method.
+Version 1 introduced the new :ref:`httpHandler <httpHandler>` configuration option which replaced both the ``httpClient`` parameter and method.

 .. code-block:: php